alliisonlowe/project-REST-rant/README.md

 # Project REST-Rant

-REST-Rant is an app where users can review restaurants.
+REST-Rant is an App Where Wsers Can Review Restaurants.

 | Method | Path  | Purpose |
 |:---: | :---: | :---:|
 | GET | / | Home page |